IHSAA Music Regulations

 - Receive a Superior (1) rating;

-- Be placed in the top two instrumental soloists or ensembles for each category or the top three vocal soloists for each category in the District.
+- Be placed in the top two instrumental soloists or ensembles for each category or the top three vocal soloists or ensembles for each category in the District.

 - All ensemble members must be enrolled at the same school.